 To qualify for a hardship discharge, the change in your circumstances must not be your fault.
 Also, you must typically show that a serious and permanent reason or condition prevents you from completing your plan, such as a life-changing medical condition that arose after filing your case.
 Temporarily losing your job or experiencing a decrease in income is not sufficient.
 In that situation, you might want to consider converting your case to Chapter 7.

 Before you can receive a hardship discharge, you must show the court that your Chapter 13 plan has already paid your unsecured creditors—those debts that aren’t secured by collateral—as much money as they would have received in Chapter 7 bankruptcy.

 The amount of money your unsecured creditors would have received in Chapter 7 bankruptcy depends on the amount of nonexempt property you own.
 Nonexempt property gets sold in Chapter 7.
 By contrast, you pay your creditors for nonexempt property as part of your Chapter 13 repayment plan—which is why you get to keep it.

 If you’re paying for a significant amount of nonexempt property in your plan and your Chapter 13 plan was recently confirmed (approved), you might not have paid your unsecured creditors enough to qualify for a hardship discharge.

 If your circumstances change after filing for Chapter 13 bankruptcy, bankruptcy laws allow you to modify your plan accordingly.
-For example, if your income goes down during bankruptcy, you may be able to modify your plan to reduce your payment amount.
-To receive a hardship discharge, you must show the court that modifying your plan is not feasible or practical – that your circumstances are so dire that even a modification would not help you complete your plan.
+For example, if your income goes down during bankruptcy, you might be able to modify your plan to reduce your payment amount.
+A judge can reduce the amount you’re paying toward nonpriority, unsecured debt, such as credit card balances, medical bills, and personal loans.